Graph State-Space Models and Latent Relational Inference: Graph State-Space Models

-Note that we are not assuming identified nodes among sets $\Vx,\Vh$, and $\Vy$, although this might be the case in some scenarios.
-For instance, if $\y_t$ is interpreted to be a partial observation of $\h_t$ as in Figure~\ref{fig:modalities-partial}, then $\Vy\subseteq \Vh$.
-Differently, in the factor analysis setting the two sets $\Vh$ and $\Vy$ might be disjoint, see Figure~\ref{fig:modalities-factor-analysis}.
-The proposed formulation is general and encompasses several successful models for time series analysis, some of which are described in Section~\ref{sec:existing-instances}; other examples are given in Figure~\ref{fig:modalities}.
+Conversely, although this might be the case in some scenarios, we are not assuming identified nodes among sets $\Vx,\Vh$, and $\Vy$; in particular, we are not assuming a one-to-one correspondence between $\Vx$ and $\Vh$ or $\Vh$ and $\Vy$.
+Indeed, removing this assumption makes the problem both more difficult and interesting.
+For instance, if $\gy_t$ is a partial observation of $\gh_t$ as in Figure~\ref{fig:modalities-partial}, then $\Vy\subseteq \Vh$.
+Differently, in a factor analysis setting, the two sets $\Vh$ and $\Vy$ might be disjoint; see Figure~\ref{fig:modalities-factor-analysis}.
+The proposed formulation is very general and encompasses several successful models for time series analysis, some of which are described in Section~\ref{sec:existing-instances}.